 - 2 pounds ground beef

-- 6 ounces of beer (I like a lager for this, however, any beer will do as long as it's not flavored)
+- 6 ounces of beer (I like a Guinness beer for this but any dark lager will do.

 - 1 15 oz can fire roasted diced tomatoes